0xnu/s3interact/README.md

 chmod +x package.sh && ./package.sh
 ```

+### To Do

++ Recursive Folder Deletion
++ List Buckets and Objects
++ Downloading Files
++ Bucket and Object Information
++ Moving and Renaming Files/Folders
++ Bucket Policies and Permissions

 ### Contributing

 Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.